meinside/meinside.github.io/_posts/2015-12-04-Lets-Encrypt-with-Raspberry-Pi.md

 With **--redirect**, access requests to HTTP will be redirected to HTTPS automatically.

-With **certonly --standalone**, it will just create certificate files, keeping all others untouched.
+If **certonly --standalone** given, it will just create certificate files, keeping all others untouched.

+After some time, it will show a report of the issuance and some guide about backing up your files, so read them carefully.

 ## 3. Renew certificate